China accuses Washington of cyber-spying on university

 A report by Qihoo 360 in 2020 said hacking tools used in attacks on Chinese companies and government agencies in 2008-19 were traced to the Central Intelligence Agency by comparing them with code in CIA tools disclosed by the Wikileaks group.

-The virus center accused the NSA of carrying out other “malicious network attacks” in China but gave no details.
-It said 13 people involved in the attacks had been identified.
+Monday’s statement accused the NSA of carrying out other “malicious network attacks” in China but gave no details or any indication whether any damage was done.

+The statement gave no indication of how Chinese analysts concluded the NSA was behind the attacks.

 The hackers targeted a “zero day,” or previously unreported, vulnerability in the school’s security, the statement said.
 It said the break-ins were conducted from servers in 17 countries including Japan, South Korea, Sweden, Poland, Ukraine and Colombia.